 $ sudo add-apt-repository ppa:danielrichter2007/grub-customizer

-Tip: Instead of typing the command, you can copy it from here and paste in the Terminal by using the Ctrl+Shift+V, or by using the Paste option from the right-click menu.
+Tip: Instead of typing the command, you can copy it from here and paste into the Terminal by using the Ctrl+Shift+V, or by using the Paste option from the right-click menu.

 Please note that only an authorized user can add, remove and configure software on Ubuntu.
 Enter the password for sudo, after which the PPA repository will be added to your system.